InjectiveLabs/docs/source/includes/_architecture.md

 ### Voting mechanism

 Injective's native token holder can participate in governing the coordinator contract on Ethereum.
-They have the power to vote on key decisions such as protocol upgrade, listing, fee schedule, and modifying other key variables inThe protocol's [native token](governance.md#token-economics) will be used to maintain proof-of-stake security on the sidechain, reward order discovery and origination for nodes, and allow token holders to capture value on the success of the protocol via a token burn or distribution mechanism.
+They have the power to vote on key decisions such as protocol upgrade, listing, fee schedule, and modifying other key variables in the exchange.
+The protocol's [native token](governance.md#token-economics) will be used to maintain proof-of-stake security on the sidechain, reward order discovery and origination for nodes, and allow token holders to capture value on the success of the protocol via a token burn or distribution mechanism.
 The exchange protocol does not collect fees in native token by default but rather implements a negative spread model like most of the traditional centralized exchanges.
-The fees collected will undergo a periodic auction enforced on a smart contract to buy back the native token. the exchange.
+The fees collected will undergo a periodic auction enforced on a smart contract to buy back the native token.
 Our protocol allows token holders to create proposals that can be voted on by the community with their tokens.

 ### Creating a Proposal